 Asheville, North Carolina is one of the best spots in the country for a weekend getaway.
 Between the historic hotspots, super shopping, and rocking restaurants, it’s easy to jam pack your itinerary.
-I’m narrowing it down a bit by sharing our wish list of 10 Things to Do in Asheville.
+Asheville things to do are as bountiful as the ever-popular changing leaves in the Fall.
+So I’m narrowing it down a bit by sharing our “best of” Asheville activities and experiences, including places to eat, stay, and play.

 Ah, Asheville…cozy mountain retreat with lots of fun activities and delicious places to eat.
 Leave it to me to rhyme about such an artistic city.
 Asheville packs a punch and offers more than most visitors have time for.
 So to maximize your experience, we’re sharing our favorite 10 things to do in Asheville.